Carshalton Athletic F.C.: Isthmian League 2006–present

 Carshalton finished mid table in 2006–07 but the following season 2007–08 saw disappointing early results and as a result the manager Dave Garland left the club in October 2007.
 First team coach Hayden Bird was then appointed to take the helm.

-Hayden made some high-profile signings and there was a noticeable commitment to playing attractive, passing football but the Robins still faced another nail-biting fight for survival in the Isthmian League Premier Division.
+Hayden signed and introduced named players into the club and focused on playing possession football.
 With just 7 games to go the club was purchased by Paul Dipre who injected sufficient funds to strengthen the squad in an effort to avoid relegation.
-It went right to the wire and last day results elsewhere fell perfectly and Carshalton's home win over Tonbridge Angels was enough to secure their status.
+Carshalton's home win over Tonbridge Angels was enough to secure their status.

 The season 2008–09 was the first full season under new ownership.
 The reserves and junior sections were axed in favour of a new academy and junior section, buildings and facilities were upgraded, staff and personnel were changed and at the end of this season the club also changed its badge and its playing colours from maroon, to red.
 On the pitch, aided with 31 goals from Richard Jolly, The Robins finished in 4th place, setting up a play-off semi-final with Tonbridge Angels.
 Athletic claimed a 3–2 win to meet Staines Town in the final.
 Held at Staines's Wheatsheaf Park Ground, Carshalton more than held their own against Staines, who had finished 2nd in the regular season.
 Sadly for The Robins, an 85th-minute penalty was saved by Staines 'keeper Louis Wells, and Scott Taylor scored an extra-time winner for Staines.

 On 1 September 2009, manager Hayden Bird resigned as the club's first team manager; Ian Hazel was placed in caretaker charge.
 On 10 September the club announced the appointment of former Carshalton player Francis Vines as Bird's permanent replacement.